The BIG Test report for ECC83 - E83CC - 12AX7 - ECC803S

 TESLA E83C

-What you see here, is the reference tube.
-No other tube, including the Telefunken ECC83 comes even near to it.
-The curves are even better as the cosmetically improved General Electric curves.
+What you see here, is a reference tube.
+Few tubes come near to it.
+From what I know, only E83CC Siemens and Halske is as food.
+The curves are even better as the cosmetically hand-corrected General Electric curves.

 What do we see?